Savannah Electrics: History

+The Savannah "Electrics" nickname corresponds to local industry in the era.
+In 1882, the Brush Electric Company of Savannah was formed.
+Today, the company is still in operation in Savannah, known now as Georgia Power.
+The Hamilton mansion in Savannah was the first residence in Savannah to receive power from the Brush Electric Company in 1883.
+The mansion's owner, Samuel Pugh Hamilton, became president of the company.

 The 1893 Southern League was the largest circuit in the league's history and The 12–team league was hampered by insufficient financing and revenues.
 The owners of the Birmingham team, Charleston Seagulls, and Nashville Tigers turned their franchises over to the league, which took over the daily operations of the teams.
 A meeting was held on July 1, 1893, in which the league's president, Hart, resigned, with those in attendance asking him unsuccessfully to reconsider his resignation. six days later, J.B.
 Nicklin of Chattanooga was elected as the new league president.
 After the Birmingham team was transferred to Pensacola, Florida, the team was soon quarantined due to the outbreak of yellow fever.
 The quarantine situation, in addition to ongoing financial struggles, caused the league to end the season on August 12, 1893.

 After folding the season before, the Southern League resumed play in 1894, with the Savannah "Modocs" as a member, before the team folded during the season.
 After Jim Manning sold the team, Jeff Miller, became the owner of the Savannah Modocs and renovated the team's home ballpark, the Bolton Street Park.
 On June 27, 1894, the Modocs folded and ended their Southern League season with a record of 30–27.
-The Atlanta Atlantas, Charleston Seagulls and Macon Hornets also folded on June 27.John McCloskey served as manager.
+The Atlanta Atlantas, Charleston Seagulls and Macon Hornets also folded on June 27.
+John McCloskey served as manager.